IntendaUK/opus-ui-language-server-vscode-client/README.md

-# Opus UI Language Server
+# Opus UI Language Server VSCode Client

 #### Code IntelliSense and linter for use when writing Opus UI application JSON files